-This article is brought to you by our friends at IceMule Coolers, who make the best soft sided cooler to accompany you on hiking and camping trips.
+This article is brought to you by our friends at IceMule Coolers, who make the best insulated backpack cooler to accompany you on hiking and camping trips.
 Designed to keep contents cold for 24 hours, IceMule’s coolers are tough enough to withstand even a Mississippi summer at LeFleur’s Bluff State Park.

 Mississippi isn’t exactly known for being an outdoor recreation hotbed—at least not the way other states like Colorado, Utah, and Oregon are celebrated for their 14’ers, ski slopes, and have-tent-will-travel ethos.
 That’s a darn shame, however, given that 58% of Mississippians enjoy outdoor recreation, and spend a whopping $8 billion on playing outside each year.

 One reason so many Mississippians are able to get out and enjoy their state is that you don’t necessarily have to go far to go camping.
 In fact, you don’t even have to leave the city limits if you’re in Jackson, Mississippi.
 LeFleur’s Bluff has been a fixture in downtown Jackson since the city was founded.
 Now it’s home to tent and RV campsites, group pavilions, a disc golf course, a regular golf course, and lots and lots of trails.

 The Legacy Behind LeFleur’s Bluff State Park

 The story of LeFleur’s Bluff State Park is an exciting one, shot through with battles, betrayals, and even hints of the supernatural.